JaxkDev/koth/README.md

 ### Starting a game
-The game will start the pregame counter when the minimum amount of players has joined. or if auto-start is disabled in config you can type `/koth forcestart` or `/koth start`
+The game will start the pregame counter when the minimum amount of players has joined. or if auto-start is disabled in config you can type `/koth forcestart` or `/koth start` the only difference is forcestart does not check the arena status whereas ^^^ only starts if status is `Ready`

 ### Leaving a game
 You can leave a game by using the command `/koth leave` or quiting the game.